ach1209/localStorage-demo/README.md

-# localStorage-comments
+# localStorage-demo

-Comment feature using vanilla JavaScript
+Demo using localStorage with vanilla JavaScript